welwood08/merlin/README.md

 Arthur's hooks use a similar but simpler access model to Merlin.
 The hooks all have an access level defined at the class level, similar to Merlin's default route access.

-This parameter can be changed to any of the access levels defined in merlin.cfg, or instead of passing a string you can provide an actual number, though this is not recommended!

-These access levels not only control the access but also the items in the dynamic menu.
+These can be edited manually, provide fine-grained control over access and the items in the dynamic menu.
+The recommended method of controlling Arthur access is with the "arthur_intel", "arthur_scans" and "arthur_attacks" privileges, which can be granted using !grant.

 Anyone with an active user account is able to login to the website.
 This means galmates as well as members, though obviously there is very little for galmates to see!
 You have the option of making tools open for public use or the opposite, restricting what your members can see.